nzielln/codepath/README.md

 ### App Description

-An application that display basic information about the user, including name, school year and whether or not they have pets (and how many)
+An application that displays basic information about the user, including name, school year and whether or not they have pets (and how many)

 ### App Walk-though
 <img src="https://i.imgur.com/OHuMLQo.gif" width=300>